tylermmorton/torque/.www/docsite/content/docs/router.md

 </main>
 ```

 When navigating to the `/blog-post` route, it will render the child's response into the parent's outlet.
-This all happens recursively, so nesting and wrapping can be as many layers as you like before your stack overflows.

 ```html
 <html>